johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 2
   final: false
   commentary: |
     This has hints of Myley Cyrus before she went all gritty and cool.
-And like most of Myley's early music, it's ultimately forgettable.
+And like most of Myley’s early music, it’s ultimately forgettable.
 There isn't even a key change to mix it up!
 Boring!

 - country: "Sweden"
   emoji: "🇸🇪"